 Create an OOH campaign that encourages sufferers of Irritable Bowel Syndrome (IBS) to live life with fewer interruptions.

 Because IBS can strike at any time, IBS sufferers often need to cancel their plans and wind up missing out.

 IBS sufferers are embarrassed about their illness.
 So instead, they'll make up excuses when IBS strikes.

-When Jake isn't busy working on ads he's usually writing, animating, and designing merch for The Carlton Draft, a satirical sporting news site and Facebook page.
+When Jake isn't busy working on ads he's probably writing, animating, and designing merch for The Carlton Draft, a satirical sporting news site and Facebook page.

-Since joining forces, The Carlton Draft has gone from an empty pocketed Facebook page to a business that has generated over $300,000 revenue in 7 months.
+Since taking the helm, Jake has turned The Carlton Draft from an empty pocketed Facebook page to a business that has generated over $400,000 revenue in 11 months.

 Josh's talents extend beyond copywriting and into the art of wildly unqualified tattooing.
 He has ruined 20+ people's lives to date and is always on the hunt for more.
 If you're looking to hate yourself forever, hit him up in the contacts section.

 We were given free rein to fill B&T Magazine’s tedious 11-page ‘IF’ section - usually only read by people from the agency tasked with filling it.